 5) Reinforcing a common social, cultural and economic connection with terrestrial governments

-6) Providing the foundation basis for sustainable human colonial activities
+6) Providing the foundational basis for sustainable human colonization activities

 7) Holding local governments accountable